Initiatives for Occupational Safety and Health

-The Human Resources Department and Health Promotion Office cooperate to provide mental health care for employees.
+The Human Resources Department and Health Promotion Office cooperate to provide mental healthcare for employees.

 Initiatives in the security services

-Initiatives to reduce employees’ occupational safety risks at our subscribers
+Reducing employees’ occupational safety risks at our subscribers

-To minimize the occupational safety and health risks associated with security services including on-line security systems, static guards, armored car services, SECOM accumulates know-how for each service, constructs distinctive mechanisms such as Systematic Behavior, Security Driving, and operation management systems so as to ensure the safety of our employees.
+To minimize the occupational safety and health risks associated with security services including on-line security systems, static guards, and armored car services, SECOM accumulates know-how for each service, constructs distinctive mechanisms such as Systematic Behavior, Security Driving, and operation management systems so as to ensure the safety of our employees.

-Moreover, among employees with a high level of skill, we select Top Support Leaders and have them stationed at each region to fulfill the role of instilling SECOM’s philosophy and Systematic Behavior throughout our organization.
+Among employees with a high level of skill, we select Top Support Leaders and have them stationed at each region to fulfill the role of instilling SECOM’s philosophy and Systematic Behavior throughout our organization.
 Additionally, office units serve as a base for initiatives to eliminate human error among daily work and to ensure employee safety.
 At subscribers’ premises, we thoroughly examine and analyze in advance risk factors such as building structures, characteristics of fire protection equipment, and the presence of animals, enabling us to respond properly in an emergency.

 Mechanisms for ensuring employee safety

-Control center staff in charge of ensuring security staff’s safety
+Control center staff ensuring security staff’s safety